Surface Ingress and Egress in Texas

 Thanks for the kind words.
 If it were me, I would hire a landman to run out the mineral title.
 Most title companies do not do this type of work and really are not known for running out skips in the chain of title.

 Phillip, for the waiver route I would want 100%.
-If you left the smallest 1% operning and that person leased and the operator decided they will produce, the only way to stop them would be in court.
-The courts seem to be on the oil companies side.
+If you left the smallest 1% opening and that person leased and the operator decided they will produce, the only way to stop them would be in court.
+The courts seem to be on the oil companies’ side.
 If you wanted to stop the drilling of the 1% who wants to produce you are wanting to render his property worthless.
 Such a lawsuit could cost $100,000 or more and you may not win.
-I wouldn't suggest that you give up but I would keep my open for the point at which it starts looking like more trouble than it's worth and decide if you want the property even if it does have a well, road, pipeline on it.
-I most certainly would not feel secure with 51% of the ingress/egress rights waived or even 60% as too many individual's rights, backed by oil company money, of the dominant estate, would have to be abriged to keep your surface free of a well.
+I wouldn’t suggest that you give up but I would keep my open for the point at which it starts looking like more trouble than it’s worth and decide if you want the property even if it does have a well, road, pipeline on it.
+I most certainly would not feel secure with 51% of the ingress/egress rights waived or even 60% as too many individuals’ rights, backed by oil company money, of the dominant estate, would have to be abridged to keep your surface free of a well.
 Good luck.

-I agree with Buddy that you should hire a landmand and track down the heirs.
+I agree with Buddy that you should hire a landman and track down the heirs.
 Not only does it give you the opportunity to work out a surface use agreement with them, they may even be interested in selling their 50% interest.
 If you can acquire more than 50% ownership of the minerals, it gives you leverage to deal with the others in a surface use agreement, as most companies will not sign a lease unless they can get at least 51% of the minerals leased.

-I appreciate all of the help the inputs have been very valuable.
+I appreciate all of the help; the inputs have been very valuable.

 There is a new turn of events, now they have agreed to convey 50% of the surface and 50% of the executive rights.

-Think I have a good understanding now of the surface rights, now what does having the additional 50% of the executive rights bring to the table.
+Think I have a good understanding now of the surface rights.
+Now what does having the additional 50% of the executive rights bring to the table?